10/2/2014 - 10/26/2014

 Take a stroll along the Kiku Poetry Walk in the Arthur and Janet Ross Conifer Arboretum, curated by renowned poet Chase Twichell.
 Poetry will be displayed in the landscape and accompanied by a free cell phone audio tour.

+Get an in-depth look into Kiku from guides stationed throughout the exhibition.
 Explore the Garden landscape with a Self-Guided Tree Tour, and learn more about Japanese maples, Tanyosho pines, and other trees native to Japan.
 Pick up a map in the Visitor Center to get started.

 About the Designer